robertrumney/data-relish/README.md

 # Data Relish

 Data Relish is an open-source, self-hosted PHP + MySQL analytics system for tracking and visualizing web activity.
-It provides simple event logging and a clean dashboard with charts, all without external dependencies or vendor lock-in.
+It provides simple event logging, I.P. metrics, visitt, users & activity.

 ## Features

 - Track visits and custom events with a single PHP function
 - Dashboard with unique visitors per day, event breakdowns, and top countries using Chart.js
 - "Enrich Country Data" button resolves IPs to countries directly from the dashboard
-- No built-in branding or forced reporting

 ## Setup